 Creating a diverse and inclusive work environment is not just the right thing to do morally, it’s also good for business.
 Having a staff that feels comfortable, appreciated, and safe is undeniably beneficial.
 Prioritizing these values can attract top talent, bring a valuable mix of perspectives and ideas to the table, and can help improve employee retention rates.
 And while financial gain should not be the primary motivation behind creating a diverse and inclusive workplace environment, on average, companies that fall within the top quarter for racial and ethnic diversity are 35% more likely to see financial returns that surpass industry medians.
 Companies that hire men and women equally, they’re likely to see a 41% revenue gain.

 Creating Policies That Reflect Values

 Believing in diversity and inclusion is not enough to deliver real change.
-Formal policies must be put in place either through a human resources, or diversity and inclusion department, that all employees, including senior management and c-suite executives must follow.
-While anti-discrimination policies are nothing new, many companies have their legal team draft them, but don’t have a process for properly enforcing them.
+Formal policies must be put in place either through human resources, or the diversity and inclusion department, that all employees, including senior management and c-suite executives, must follow.
+While anti-discrimination policies are nothing new, many companies have their legal team draft them but don’t have a process for properly enforcing them.

 How to Provide Fair Opportunities